-4.2 Fault Tolerance
+3.2 Fault Tolerance

-Another aspect of the architecture is that it is intended to support fault tolerant implementations, to the extent that a failure of the portal may not terminate the application, and may not render the application unreachable.
+The architecture is intended to support fault tolerant implementations, to the extent that a failure of the deployment endpoint may not terminate the application, and may not render the application unreachable.

-To be achieve this goal, any set of nodes onto which a system is deployed, must be visible to and manageable by more than one deployment portal.
+To be achieve this goal, any set of nodes onto which a system is deployed, must be visible to and manageable by more than one deployment endpoint.
+Furthermore, if the failure of this endpoint is not to prevent access, any SOAP endpoints that provide direct access to the system, must be hosted on the system nodes themselves.

-5 Architecture
+4 Architecture

-5.1 Core Architecture
+4.1 Core Architecture

-The API comprises a model for deployment, and a WS-ResourceFramework (WS-RF) [WS-RF] based means of interacting with this model.
+The API comprises a model for deployment, and a WS-ResourceFramework [WS-RF] based means of interacting with this model.